BreakingPoint/CLIFFMPEG/README.md

 - Add grain (for dithering blocky low quality sources)
 - Fade in from black

 Replacing audio is done by dropping one video and one music file onto the script file.

-Or put a link to it in the send-to folder, so you can execute the script from the context menu on one or more marked files in the file explorer.
+For access as context menu option put a link to it in the send-to folder, so you can execute the script from the context menu on one or more marked files in the file explorer.
+Folder: C:\Users\<username>\AppData\Roaming\Microsoft\Windows\SendTo

 Needs ffmpeg.exe in the folder of the script file or the ffmpeg.exe folder in PATH. http://www.ffmpeg.org/